Kingxukai/linux/Documentation/power/energy-model.rst

 2.1 Config options
 ^^^^^^^^^^^^^^^^^^

-CONFIG_ENERGY_MODEL must be enabled to use the EM framework.
+CONFIG_ENERGY_MODEL must be enabled to use the woke EM framework.

 2.2 Registration of performance domains